treasure-data/td-js-sdk/README.md

 </script>
 ```

-Our library works by creating an instances per database, and sending data into tables.
+Our library works by creating an instance per database, and sending data into tables.

 Initializing it is as simple as: